St Kilda - West

 St Kilda - West demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational participation is high in the area, with 27.6% of residents currently enrolled in formal education.
+Vocational pathways account for 23.4% of qualifications among those aged 15 and above, with advanced diplomas at 11.4% and certificates at 12.0%.
+Educational participation is notably high, with 27.6% of residents currently enrolled in formal education.
 This includes 10.5% in tertiary education, 4.5% in primary education, and 4.1% pursuing secondary education.

 Frequently Asked Questions - Education